0xwarrior/malicious_ips/README.md

-# malicious_ips
+# Records of malicious IPs

-My personal list of IPs that have performed suspicious activity (mostly scans) in my lab environment
+This repository contains a list of IP addresses that have exhibited suspicious or malicious behavior (primarily scanning activities) within my personal lab environment; while sharing for informational purposes, I make no guarantees regarding accuracy or completeness, and users should verify findings independently before taking action.